kerolloz/kounter/README.md

   </a>
 </h1>

-Kounter is a simple counter service that can be used in a variety of ways.
+Kounter is a simple counter service that can be used in various ways.
-Use cases include a profile views counter, repository visits counter, or just anything you want to count.
+Use cases include a profile views counter, repository visits counter, or anything you want to count.

 ## Development

-For development, you'll need to set `DETA_PROJECT_KEY` environment variable to your Deta project key.
+For development, you must set the `DETA_PROJECT_KEY` environment variable to your Deta project key.
 This project uses [Bun](bun.sh) for development.

 ```bash